Solr includes a general tracing framework based on OpenTracing that can be used to trace the lifecycle of a request for performance monitoring.

-Tracing data can be configured to send to arbitrary backend like Jaeger, Zipkin, Datadog, etc. At the moment, only Jaeger is supported out of the box.
+Tracing data can be configured to send to arbitrary backends like Jaeger, Zipkin, Datadog, etc. At the moment, only Jaeger is supported out of the box.

 A sampled distributed tracing query request on Jaeger looks like this:

 This is provided via the

 jaegertracer-configurator Solr Module that needs to be enabled before use.

 TracerConfigurator is a class used to provide an instance of